Angel Attack: Cultural references and themes

-Gualtiero Cannarsi, who cured the first Italian adaptation of the series, noted that "Angel Attack" story starts in medias res, a narrative technique used in the following episodes of the anime by which, by means of flashbacks or the speeches and thoughts of the characters, what happened before the beginning of the narrative is reconstructed.
+Gualtiero Cannarsi, who curated the first Italian adaptation of the series, noted that "Angel Attack" story starts in medias res, a narrative technique used in the following episodes of the anime by which, by means of flashbacks or the speeches and thoughts of the characters, what happened before the beginning of the narrative is reconstructed.
 He also noted that in one scene of the episode Shinji pronounces the phrase "I mustn't run away", which will become one of the most typical of the character.
 Hiroki Azuma, a Japanese philosopher and cultural critic, speaking of his motto "I mustn't run away", described Evangelion as a story that depicts "anxiety without a cause", linking this feeling to the social repercussions in Japan after the Aum Shinrikyō Tokyo subway sarin attack.
 The sentence is inspired by the personal experience of Hideaki Anno, who faced a hard time in the four years before the series' release and then returned to anime with the same idea.
 For Yasuhiro Takeda, a member of the Gainax studio, "what we saw in Evangelion was maybe just a reflection of those feelings".
 For the phrase "I mustn't run away", according to Takeda, the director took inspiration from an old failed Gainax project, Blue Uru.
 "Angel Attack" also presents the themes of father-son relationships and interpersonal communication.

 Yūichirō Oguro, editor of extra materials from the home video editions of the series, noted how in "Angel Attack" Misato tells Shinji to act like a man, a theme also presented later in the series.
 According to an official booklet on the anime, it is unclear if the series supports the patriarchal model or discusses its value instead.
 The episode also presents references to earlier anime works, including Lupin III, Combattler V and GunBuster.
-Akio Jissoji's directorial style informed the installment, along with shots influenced by the tokusatsu genre.
-Humorous graphic symbols that are typical of shojo anime were used, drawing inspiration from the works of Kunihiko Ikuhara.
+Akio Jissoji's directorial style particularly informed the installment, along with shots influenced by the tokusatsu genre.
+Furthermore, staff used humorous graphic symbols that are typical of shojo anime, drawing inspiration from the works of Kunihiko Ikuhara.
 "Angel Attack" also depicts existing military vehicles, including Japanese Type 74 tanks, Yak-38-inspired VTOLs, nacelle-less gyroplanes and M270 MLRS missile launchers.